 - You have attended class regularly

-- You have talked with your professor – (to provide the best assistance, we may also contact your professor)
+- You have talked with your instructor – (to provide the best assistance, we may also contact your instructor)

 - Weekly tutoring hours may not exceed total credit hours of the course